luisjo819UCLA/SPP_Causal_forest/README.md

 Plots of the Heterogeneus Treatment Effects (HTE) can be found in the following [URL](https://luisjo819ucla.github.io/SPP_Causal_forest/)

 The scripts can be found in the scripts folder.

+### 3D Heterogeneous Treatment Effect (HTE) Surface Plots

+These plots show how the estimated treatment effect varies along:

+- Socioeconomic status (SISBEN score)
+- Academic achievement (Saber 11 score)

+**How to read:**
+- The **Z-axis (height)** represents the estimated CATE (treatment effect).
+- The **X- and Y-axes** correspond to the two selected variables.
+- Curved or sloped surfaces indicate that the treatment effect varies across those variables.

+These plots help detect where the policy is **most and least effective** in the population.

+### Partial Dependence Plots (PDPs)

+PDPs show how the **average treatment effect** varies with respect to **a couple significant variables**, holding all others constant.

+**Purpose:**
+To isolate the marginal effect of two variables on the treatment effect.

+**How to read:**
+- The X-axis is the variable with the most importance in the model
+- The Y-axis is the second variable in the importance of the model
+- The color shows the **average CATE** across the population for each value of the combinatioso of the variables.

+PDPs offer an intuitive way to **summarize heterogeneity** along individual features.

+### Wrapped Plots for Categorical Variables

+When an important covariate is **categorical** (e.g., school sector, parental education), we use **"wrap" or faceted plots** that display the distribution of treatment effects regarding SABER 11 and SISBEN score, **across categories**.

+**Purpose:**
+To compare how the CATE varies across groups that are not ordered numerically.

+**How to read:**
+- Each facet (or panel) represents a category (e.g., “Public School” vs. “Private School”).
+- Each plot shows the treatment effect distribution for individuals in that category, across SABER 11 and SISBEN score.
+- Helps identify **group-level differences** in impact.

+These plots complement the 3D and PDP outputs by giving more insight into **non-continuous drivers of heterogeneity**.

 ---